 Step 3: Choose Your Brushes

 Make sure that your foreground color is set to black.
 You can do this quickly by pressing D on the keyboard.
-This will set the foreground and background colors to their defaults, which is black and white with black on top.
+This will set the foreground and background colors to their defaults, which are black and white with black on top.

 We want a star-shaped brush to get started.
 In the Legacy Brushes folder, open the Defaults folder and scroll down until you find the star brushes.